 Failure to reimburse IBM may result in any or all of the following actions: Collection measures by IBM and/or a debt collector, application of all or any portion of an overpayment toward satisfaction of other claims for benefits, loss of eligibility under the IBM Plans, termination of IBM employment, civil litigation and criminal prosecution.
-See Recovery Provisions below for more information.
+See "Recovery Provisions" on the following page for more information.